chaosuper123321/java-tron-notes/quickstart.md

 #### Build the docker image

-Use the command below to navigate to the docker directory and start the build:
+Use below command to start the build:
 ```
-cd docker
 docker build -t tronprotocol/java-tron .
 ```